TL;DR (quick summary)

 Once your oak seedling is in soil, it behaves like a normal (baby) tree and needs the usual basics: substrate, water, light and time.

-Substrate: Oak trees prefer well-draining, loamy soil.
+Oak trees prefer well-draining, loamy soil.
 A mix of potting soil with some sand and organic matter works great.
-You want soil that keeps some moisture but doesn’t stay soggy – deep, moist but well-drained is the sweet spot.
+You want soil that keeps some moisture but doesn’t stay soggy — deep, moist but well-drained is the sweet spot.

-| Stage | Time Frame | What Happens |
+| Stage | Time frame | What happens |

 |---|---|---|